Update: 3 July, 2014

 Welcome to Fretboard.com, your home for real and meaningful lessons - and some interesting articles, too.

 Our policy: Constant stimulation is worthless; it is also foolish.
-We call this the "shark mentality", that you have to keep putting new information in or you're not learning.
+We call this the "shark mentality".
+Sharks must keep moving.
+If they stop, they die.
+Musically, if you think you must continually put new information in or you're not learning, you are wrong.
 That is not learning, it is feeding.
 Feeding does not nourish; absorption does.
 If you do not absorb information, you haven't learned anything.

 The Archive is where you can find past lesson articles quickly, and go directly to a topic you wish to study.
 It's slowly expanding, so if what you're looking for isn't there yet, it will be at some point.
 Articles of interest will soon be archived there, too, to keep the home page a little less cluttered.

 The Stolen Gear Registry is here, and it's free - unlike a certain celebrity driven site (about which we render no complaint - word about your stolen gear

 needs to be everywhere!).
 All posts will remain up for a period of six months (and if renewal is necessary, let us know) or until the gear is recovered (which we would like to be notified in that

 case to remove the post).
 What that means is, if you get ripped off, let us know by contacting us with descriptions (distinguishing marks/battle scars), location of said marks/scars, and pictures

 of the instruments.
 At least a URL where they may reside will work, too, and serial numbers if you have them.
 Write to us here to request

 posting - and include relevant data for us to include.